tanghui-cslt/Computational-Geometry/README.md

 ./1-Conformal_Mapping
 ```

-It's a conformal mapping, which maps a closed 2-dim surface to a ball conformally.
-Below is a vedio.
+It's a conformal mapping, which maps a closed 2-dim surface to a ball conformally. **Below is a vedio**.

 [![Watch the video](conformal.png)](https://www.youtube.com/watch?v=EH7h7xJbSqo)